-- You’ll need to make sure that our UI is configured for ALL OF your custom domain(s).
+- You’ll need to make sure that our UI is configured for ALL OF your production domain(s).
 On the Domain settings page, ensure that all hostnames that you were using via proxy at Cloudflare are set in our UI.

 - You’ll need an SSL certificate to cover these names to be in place at Netlify.
 If you haven’t purchased a certificate from someone else (details in this article), we’ll protect you with an automatically managed and renewed Let’s Encrypt certificate.
 After you change your DNS settings in our UI, we’ll start repeatedly trying to fetch a certificate for you (for as much as the next 3 days after your change), but there will likely be some downtime while your settings change at Cloudflare (which are DNS changes) propagate.
 This article describes what kind of delay you can expect on this process and how to make sure it goes as quickly as possible.

 If you still want to proxy from Cloudflare, we can’t stop you.
 You may find this customer-supplied (written by @chrism2671!)
 Build Plugin helps mitigate the situation around them not providing a “no-cache” option for people below their Enterprise account level: GitHub - chrism2671/netlify-purge-cloudflare-on-deploy: Automatically purge Cloudflare cache on Netlify deploy.

 Also please note that even if you are not following our advice, and are connecting to Netlify from Cloudflare, there is no reason to use a Cloudflare Origin Certificate on our systems Ever.
 You’d connect to your